 This is an initial public offering of our securities.
 Each unit has an offering price of \$10.00 and consists of one share of Class A common stock and one-fourth of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment as described herein.
 Only whole warrants are exercisable.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-The warrants will become exercisable on the later of 30 days after the completion of our initial business combination or 12 months from the closing of this offering, and will expire five years after the completion of our initial business combination or earlier upon redemption or our liquidation, as described herein.
+The warrants will become exercisable on the later of 30 days after the completion of our initial business combination or earlier upon redemption or our liquidation, as described herein.
 The underwriters have a 45-day option from the date of this prospectus to purchase up to 3,000,000 additional units to cover over-allotments, if any.